dayemsiddiqui/ruskit/docs/dtos.md

 # Data Transfer Objects (DTOs)

-DTOs are objects that define how data will be sent over the network.
-In Rustavel, DTOs are used to handle request and response data in a type-safe manner.
+In Ruskit, Data Transfer Objects (DTOs) are structures that define how data should be sent over the network.
+They help in validating incoming requests and structuring outgoing responses.

 ## Overview